drandreaskrueger/coinbaseTestbed/bugs/HOST-header_empty.md

 ###Security implications

-Until that is solved I will have to run my server in ``DEBUG=False`` settings, of which the [django manual ](https://docs.djangoproject.com/en/1.9/ref/settings/#debug) says: "no no no!"
+Until that was solved I had to run my server in ``DEBUG=False`` settings, of which the [django manual ](https://docs.djangoproject.com/en/1.9/ref/settings/#debug) says: "no no no!"

 > A boolean that turns on/off debug mode.
 > Never deploy a site into production with DEBUG turned on.
 > Did you catch that?
 NEVER deploy a site into production with DEBUG turned on.

-So a *security implication* did exist indeed: A "domino effect security implication".
-Your bug forced Django apps to run with highly insecure settings.
+So a *security implication* did exist indeed: A 'domino effect security implication' = Your bug forced Django apps to run with highly insecure settings.
 See [chapter "Bug"](https://github.com/drandreaskrueger/buyme#bug) in README of my Coinbase example app /buyme/ .
-That /buyme/ is actually the app with which I originally found that bug in your system.
+(That [/buyme/](https://github.com/drandreaskrueger/buyme) is actually the prototype app with which I originally found that bug in your system, very nice educational tool - you could consider buying it, actually.)

 But I was told repeatedly: *No security implication*.

 I guess that is because only then they pay bug finding rewards?
-Perhaps they should reserve a second budget to reward high-quality contributions like this one, which are not money-hacking, but still are intending to improve the system.
+Perhaps they should reserve a 2nd budget to reward high-quality contributions like this one, which are not money-hacking, but still are improving the system.
 My 2 Satoshi.

 ### The whole log: